2004 United States House of Representatives elections in Florida: Predictions

+Results

 District 2

 The incumbent was Democrat Allen Boyd, first elected to this seat in 1997.
 Other contestants in this race included Republican challenger Bev Kilmer, who had served in the Florida House of Representatives, and write-in candidate T. A. Frederick.

 Shortly before the election, a company owned by Kilmer's husband sued Boyd for defamation of character.
 Nonetheless, Boyd was reelected with slightly under 62 percent of the vote.